eclipse-bluechi/bluechi/doc/proxies.md

 ## Using Proxy Services

 In order to support cross-node systemd unit dependencies, hirte introduces something called proxy services.
-The hirta agent comes with a template service called `hirte-proxy@.service` which is the core of this mechanism.
+The hirte agent comes with a template service called `hirte-proxy@.service` which is the core of this mechanism.